 Marriages don’t always work out, resulting into divorces.
 Generally, divorces are filed because of disagreements between spouses.
 Divorce can be a sophisticated ordeal, resulting into more disagreements with the parties involved.
-According to the website of Kirker Davis, LLP, the most common issues associated with divorce involve child custody, division of property, alimony, and domestic violence charges.
+The most common issues associated with divorce involve child custody, division of property, alimony, and domestic violence charges.

 Child Custody and Support